Here’s an article which might help you in planning for your trip.

 Now is a good time to check with your credit card company and bank to see what type of fees they charge for foreign currency transactions.
 A few years ago when Chase started charging for these transactions, I changed to a CapitalOne Visa card that does not charge fees.
 I have a savings account with CapitalOne as well as both my business and personal credit cards.
 I use the savings account to take out cash since most credit cards charge interest on cash advances from the date of withdrawal, which I don’t pay since I’m using my own funds.
 I found my bank, even when withdrawing my own funds charged a hefty fee.
 I use my credit card for all other charges…always in local currency, not dollars.

 I don’t bother exchanging money prior to my trip.
 When you exit the baggage claim area at Dublin airport, make a right and another sharp right and there is an ATM machine on the wall.
 If you’re more comfortable with a Bureau de Change, there is one in the baggage claim area at Dublin airport.
-The exchange rate will not be as good as at a bank or ATM, but if you simply want a small amount of Euros it’s another alternative.
+You’ll be able to convert to either Euros or Sterling and can confirm the transaction on their site ahead of time.

 Hope this info helps.